Dark Photon Bremsstrahlung and Ultra-High-Energy Cosmic Ray: Results and Discussion

 The best values of $\mathcal{I}_{E}^{(0)}$ and $\mathcal{I}_{G}^{(0)}$ are chosen from the minimum of the chi-square of the model with no effect of dark photon radiation.
 Then the parameter space of $\alpha'$ and $m_{\gamma'}$ is scanned for the test statistic with 0.995 significance level.
 The mixing parameter is then calculated from the dark photon coupling constant using Eq.(\ref{eq:alphamix}) as

 The result is shown in Fig.(\ref{fig:Eps}), with the other experimental constraints on dark photon such as photon mass limits from planetary magnetic field \cite{Davis:1975mn, Jaeckel:2010ni, Goldhaber:1971mr}, limit from CMB spectrum (COBE/FIRAS) \cite{Garcia:2020qrp,Caputo:2020bdy}, limit from deviation of Coulomb's law \cite{Jaeckel:2010xx}, limit from Light Shining through a Wall (LSW) experiment \cite{Ehret:2010mh}, CERN Resonant Weakly Interacting Sub-eV Particle Search (CROW) \cite{Betz:2013dza}, and solar lifetime (SUN-T) \cite{An:2013yfc}.
 It is worth noting that the effect of dark photon bremstrahlung has been studied in the context of $\pi^0$ decay which gives the constraints that are relevant to a higher mass scale \cite{Blumlein:2013cua}.
-Due its logarithmic behaviour, a lower mass of dark photon generally leads to a stronger effect of dark photon radiation, therefore a stronger constraint can be derived from the experimental data.
+Although the soft dark photon radiation effect alone would prefer a lower dark photon mass and a strong mixing as indicated in the losing fraction, the result from the Telescope Array and Pierre Auger data indicates the strong presence of hard radiation on the UHECRs.
+This is because the shape of the limit resembles the losing fraction in the hard dark photon Bremsstrahlung case, i.e., the effect of hard radiation increases with the strength of the dark photon coupling, independent of the dark photon mass.
+The result suggests that the strong mixing parameters $\epsilon > 0.3$ have been ruled out.
 The constraint from Telescope Array is slightly stronger than the one from Pierre Auger.
 This is because the model fluxes fit better with data from Telescope Array.
 Bremstrahlung covers a wide range of mass and it provides the strongest constraint in the region of ultralight dark photon ($m_{\gamma'} < 10^{-15}\;\;\text{GeV}$).
 Note that our results are comparable with the constraint derived from the inverse Compton-like scattering of ultralight dark photon \cite{Su:2021jvk}.
 Recently there are evidences that a significant fraction of cosmic rays at high energy could be nuclei as heavy as iron \cite{PierreAuger:2010ymv}.
 In this case, the dark photon Bremsstrahlung effect for the heavy nuclei will be enhanced by the factor $Z^2$, where $Z$ is the atomic number of the nuclei.
 However, we do not consider this effect in this study since the percentage of heavy nuclei in the UHECR is still largely undetermined.